seedstack/website/content/docs/seed/manual/web/websocket.md

         weight: 60
 ---

-SEED Web support integrates the the Java API for WebSocket (a.k.a.
+Seed Web support integrates the the Java API for WebSocket (a.k.a.
 JSR 356) in a specific module.

 <div class="callout callout-info">
 The JSR 356 is part of JEE 7, so <strong>it will only works for a JDK 7</strong> or earlier.